embedml/python-workshops-phase-1-unit-c-hw/README.md

 `git commit -m "<some message>" `

 This will commit any code you have staged.
 If you forget the -m and message, press `:q!` and try again.
+If that does not work press "esc" multiple times then type in `:q!` again.

 Then finally
 `git push`